jst-build/jst/doc/concepts/profiling.md

 In order to keep things simple, for the time being, we only support one form of outputting the needed data: writing it to a file.
-The collection and transfer to a central database is a task that can be solved by a separate tool (or by using `just add-to-cas` to collect in the remote-execution CAS).
+The collection and transfer to a central database is a task that can be solved by a separate tool (or by using `jst add-to-cas` to collect in the remote-execution CAS).
 Nevertheless, we chose paths in such a way, that log files can be written to a network file system, which is one possible way of central collection.
 In any case, all